pengutronix/flamingo/doc/content/developer/data_model.rst

     # ContentSet.add() takes Content objects or keyword arguments to create
     # a Content object on the fly

-    In [1]: from flamingo.core.data_model import ContentSet, Content
+    In [1]: from flamingo import ContentSet, Content

     In [2]: cs = ContentSet()
     Out[2]: <ContentSet()>